 - 1 cup canned coconut milk

-- ½ cup regular milk or water
+- ½ cup water or additional coconut milk

-- 2 eggs, whisked
+- 2 large eggs whisked

 - ¾ cup grated carrots

-- ½ cup chopped walnuts
+- ¼ cup chopped walnuts

-- ⅓ cup maple syrup + additional for serving if desired
+- ⅓ cup maple syrup

-- 1 tablespoon coconut oil or butter, melted
+- 1 tablespoon coconut oil or butter melted

 - 1 teaspoon cinnamon

-- Preheat oven to 350 degrees.
-Grease a 2 quart of 9x9 baking dish.
+- Preheat the oven to 350 ℉.
+Grease a 2 quart or 9x13 baking dish.

-- Pour into a greased pan and bake for 50 minutes, or until set.
+- Bake the oatmeal for 45-50 minutes, or until set.

 - Serve oatmeal warm with a dollop of yogurt, nuts, and additional maple syrup if desired.